shadowg9/momoblog/content/projects/homelab/_index.md

 Refers to attackers maintaining access to the targeted system even after the initial intrusion has been discovered and remediated.
 This ensures the attacker's operations can continue despite interruptions.

-Some common techniques include installing backfoors, creating rogue accounts, or leveraging tools for remote access like RDP or VPNs.
+Some common techniques include installing backdoors, creating rogue accounts, or leveraging tools for remote access like RDP or VPNs.
 Persistence mechanisms are often embedded deep into the system such as with registry modifications or startup scripts to resist detection and removal.
 These tactics are especially critical for longer-term campaigns where threat adversaries intend to maintain a foothold over extend periods.

 Creating a local account
 <img src=https://image-ms.s3.us-east-1.amazonaws.com/per1.png></img>